degatedev/protocols/packages/loopring_v3/DESIGN.md

 - For both Orders:
     - Account ID: 4 bytes
     - Storage ID: 4 bytes
-    - TokenS: 2 bytes
+    - TokenS: 4 bytes
-    - FillS: 3 bytes （24 bits, 19 bits for the mantissa part and 5 for the exponent part)
+    - FillS: 4 bytes （24 bits, 19 bits for the mantissa part and 5 for the exponent part)
+    - FeeTokenID: 4 bytes
+    - Fee: 2 bytes （16 bits, 11 bits for the mantissa part and 5 for the exponent part)
     - Order data (fillAmountBorS,feeBips): 1 byte
 ```

-- => **28 bytes/ring**
+- => **44 bytes/ring**
-- => Calldata cost: 28 \* 16 = **448 gas/ring**
+- => Calldata cost: 44 \* 16 = **704 gas/ring**

 ### Fee Model

-#### Trading Protocol Fee
+#### Trading Fee

 This fee is proportionally applied on every token transfer part of the trade.
-The protocol fee can be lowered by staking LRC.
-A different protocol fee can be used for maker orders and taker orders.
+The trading fee can be lowered by staking DG.
+A same max trading fee can be used for maker orders and taker orders.
-A protocol fee value is stored in a single byte in `bips/10`.
-This allows us to set the protocol fee up to `0.255%` in steps of `0.001%` (`0.1 bips`).
+A trading fee value is stored in a single byte in `bips/10`.
+This allows us to set the trading fee up to `0.255%` in steps of `0.001%` (`0.1 bips`).

 ##### Different treatment of maker and taker orders